Processed cheese: United Kingdom

-In the United Kingdom, processed cheese is typically sold in individually wrapped slices, often referred to as "singles" (in reference to Kraft singles, despite the branded product not being typically available in the UK.)
+In the United Kingdom, processed cheese can be sold in individually wrapped slices, these are often referred to as "American cheese" (irrespective of the origin or style of the cheese), or as "singles" (in reference to Kraft singles, despite the branded product not being typically available in the UK).

+On the other hand, spreadable cheeses tend to be sold in tubs, pots, or wedges.
 Sometimes, adjectives like "cheesy" are used in the name of "singles" to circumvent laws regarding what can be referred to as cheese.
 Dairylea and The Laughing Cow are leading brands.

 United States

 American cheese is a processed cheese.
 Pictured here in a single wrapped slice.

 In 1916, Canadian-American James L. Kraft applied for the first U.S. patent for a method of making processed cheese.
 Kraft Foods Inc. developed the first commercially available, shelf-stable, sliced processed cheese; it was introduced in 1950.
 The first commercially available individually wrapped cheese slices were introduced in the US by Clearfield Cheese Co. in 1956.
 These forms of processed cheese have become ubiquitous in U.S. households ever since, most notably used for cheeseburgers and grilled cheese sandwiches because of its ability to cook evenly, distribute/stretch smoothly, and resist congealing, unlike traditional cheddar cheeses.
 Competitors lobbied unsuccessfully to require processed cheese be labeled "embalmed cheese".

 The best known processed cheese in the United States is marketed as American cheese by Kraft Foods, (Note: Current Kraft Singles do not qualify as "process cheese" legally; see below.)
 Borden, and other companies.
 It is yellow or off-white, mild, has a medium consistency and melts easily.
 It is typically made from a blend of cheeses, most often Colby and cheddar.
-Another type of processed cheese created in the United States is Provel pizza cheese, which uses cheddar, Swiss, and provolone cheeses as flavorants.
+Another type of processed cheese created in the United States is Provel pizza cheese, which uses cheddar, Swiss, and provolone cheeses.
 Provel cheese is commonly used in St. Louis-style pizza.